mdn/content/files/en-us/web/api/publickeycredential/isconditionalmediationavailable/index.md

 {{APIRef("Web Authentication API")}}{{securecontext_header}}

-The **`isConditionalMediationAvailable()`**
-static method of the {{domxref("PublicKeyCredential")}} interface returns a
-{{jsxref("Promise")}} which resolves to `true` if conditional mediation is available.
+The **`isConditionalMediationAvailable()`** static method of the {{domxref("PublicKeyCredential")}} interface returns a {{jsxref("Promise")}} which resolves to `true` if conditional mediation is available.

-Conditional mediation means that the user has to explicitly select a credential to return to the requesting party.
-Discovered credentials are presented to the user in a non-modal dialog box along with an indication of the origin requesting credentials.
+Conditional mediation, if available, results in any discovered credentials being presented to the user in a non-modal dialog box along with an indication of the origin requesting credentials.
+This is requested by including `mediation: 'conditional'` in your `get()` call.
+In practice, this means autofilling available credentials.

 If the user makes a gesture outside of the dialog, it closes without resolving or rejecting the Promise and without causing a user-visible error condition.
 If the user selects a credential, that credential is returned to the caller.
 The prevent silent access flag (see {{domxref("CredentialsContainer.preventSilentAccess()")}}) is treated as being `true` regardless of its actual value: the conditional behavior always involves user mediation of some sort if applicable credentials are discovered.

-If no credentials are discovered, the user agent can prompt the user to take action in a way that depends on the type of credential (e.g. to insert a device containing credentials).
+> **Note:** If no credentials are discovered, the non-modal dialog will not be visible, and the user agent can prompt the user to take action in a way that depends on the type of credential (for example, to insert a device containing credentials).

 ## Syntax